 Write hypothesis here:

 Was your hypothesis supported or refuted?
-Why
+Why?

 Revisit your hypothesis from page 3 Q3, what did you find out about the different productivity forecasts in warmer vs colder sites?

 Repeat Q13-17 with the new site.
 Does forecast uncertainty differ at this site compared to the first selected site?
 Why do you think that is?